• Skip to primary navigation

 Saffron Milk (Indian Kesar Doodh)

-If you like milk-based drinks, then you may also like – Thandai, Badam Milk, Carrot Milk, and Haldi Doodh.
+Here are more milk-based drinks – Thandai, Badam Milk, Carrot Milk, and Haldi Doodh.

 Saffron milk served in a glass.